-Best known for its magnificent Alhambra Palace, there’s a wealth of things to do in Granda, a city in Southern Spain’s Andalucia region.
+Best known for its magnificent Alhambra Palace, Granada is packed with so many things to see and so.
 Granada is the perfect spot for a European break and we spent some magical days exploring everything that Granada has to offer.
 We’ve put together our list of the best things to do in Granada and the best sights in this incredible city.
-From delicious tapas and the meandering neighbourhood streets to the incredible Alhambra Palace, Granada has something for everyone.
-Here are our 20 best things to do in Granada!
+From delicious tapas and the meandering neighbourhood streets to the incredible Alhambra Palace, we’ve put together a list of the best things to do in Granada.

 1 | The Alhambra